 Biography

 Emily Berger lives and works in Brooklyn, New York.
 A graduate of Brown University, she received an MFA in painting from Columbia University, attended the Skowhegan School in Maine and has been awarded several residency fellowships, including from Millay Arts.
-Her work has been exhibited widely, and reviewed in numerous publications such as The Hudson Review, The Brooklyn Rail, Two Coats of Paint, Hyperallergic, and The Boston Globe.
+Her work has been exhibited widely and reviewed in numerous publications such as The Hudson Review, The Brooklyn Rail, Two Coats of Paint, Hyperallergic, and The Boston Globe.
 She is included in many private and public collections.

 Artist Statement